Teaching and assessment

 Support from your tutor

 You will have a tutor to help you with the study material and mark and comment on your written and spoken tutor-marked assignments (TMAs).
 You can also ask your tutor for advice and guidance.
 This module usually includes a mix of face-to-face and online tutorials.
 Please note that depending on where you live, the mix will vary and in some places face-to-face tuition may be replaced by telephone conferencing.
 Although you are not obliged to attend any of these, you are strongly encouraged to take part as they will provide you with plenty of opportunities to speak and listen to French.
 How tutorials are held will depend on the distribution of students taking the module in your area.
-Contact our Student Registration & Enquiry Service if you want to know more about study with The Open University before you register.
+Contact us if you want to know more about study with The Open University before you register.

 The assessment details for this module can be found in the facts box above.